What Does Meth Look Like?

 Expand list

 Meth is a highly addictive substance known more formally as Methamphetamine.
-Methamphetamine is a lab produced stimulant that does have legitimate medical usage and is therefore classified as a schedule II stimulant by the DEA.
-Meth is commonly used illegally for its long-lasting and intense high and is a dangerous drug whose powerful addictive properties have earned it a reputation as a hard drug.
+Methamphetamine is a lab-produced stimulant that does have legitimate medical usage and is therefore classified as a schedule II stimulant by the DEA.
+Meth is commonly used illegally for its long-lasting and intense high, and is a dangerous drug whose powerful addictive properties have earned it a reputation as a hard drug.

 Back to top

-What Meth is: A Brief History
+When was Meth Invented?
+A Brief History

 The following decade brought the discovery that ephedrine, a chemical found in many over-the-counter cold medications, can be made into meth.
 In a constant battle between meth cooks and the federal government, as soon as an ingredient was regulated, another was found.
 Paint thinners, battery acid, and acetone were all used in the production of meth.
 As flammables were added to break down ephedrine pills, the stereotype of exploding backyard labs emerged.

-By the time the 90’s rolled around, meth addiction was recognized as an epidemic, and in 2006 the UN World Drug Report called it the most abused hard drug in the world.
-Although its overall use in the US has decreased steadily since, it is still the number one abused drug in many areas of the country.
+By the time the 90s rolled around, meth addiction was recognized as an epidemic, and in 2006 the UN World Drug Report called it the most abused hard drug in the world.
+Although its overall use in the US has decreased steadily since it is still the number one abused drug in many areas of the country.

 Back to top